Mini Soccer

 • More individual success: leads to more children playing which, in the long term, leads to sustained participation levels beyond this age group

-There are four Sanctioned Mini Soccer (Foundation phase) leagues for girls in Lancashire:
+There are three Sanctioned Mini Soccer (Foundation phase) leagues for girls in Lancashire:

 Get In Touch